alensa97/qa-automation-test/README.md

 How to run:
 - run npm install in the terminal
-- run npx cypress open in the terminal
+- run npx cypress open or npm run test in the terminal
 - click on the test.spec.js to run the test suite